Gabriele91/DENN/README.md

 # DENN: Differential Evolution for Neural Networks

-DENN is a framework designed and developed to train Deep Neural Networks using the Differential Evolution as the optimizer.
+DENN is a framework designed and developed to train Deep Neural Networks using the Differential Evolution as optimizer.

 # How to use

 First of all you have to generate the dataset file, in order to do that, execution the following commands:

+    python3 -m pip install -r requirements.txt
     cd datasets
     python3 build_*
     cd ..